ThomasOkiwi/Phase-Three-Final-Project/README.md

 The SyraTel dataset was chosen due to its relevance to the telecommunications industry.
 It includes information about customer interactions, service usage, and other key metrics.
 This dataset is crucial for understanding customer behavior, predicting trends, and optimizing business processes.

 ### Modeling
-The modeling phase involves various analytical techniques applied to the dataset.
-The Jupyter Notebook in this repository contains the detailed code and implementation.
-Logistic Regression was used as the firsrt model.
-Accuracy of this model was 85% which was satifactory but not the best.
-We then introduced other model to get better performace.
+In the modeling phase, we employed a range of analytical techniques to extract meaningful insights from the SyraTel dataset.
+The detailed code and implementation are available in the accompanying Jupyter Notebook within this repository.

+Our initial approach involved utilizing Logistic Regression as the first model.
+While achieving a satisfactory accuracy of 85%, we recognized the potential for improvement.
+Subsequently, we introduced additional models to enhance performance and push the boundaries of predictive accuracy.
+The pursuit of optimal outcomes remains a central focus in our modeling endeavors.
+At last, we arrived at Rondom Forest.
+The Metrices are as shown below.

 ![image](https://github.com/ThomasOkiwi/Phase-Three-Final-Project/assets/133016687/3a317cc2-c274-416f-80e4-ad059827c246)

 ### Model Evaluation
-The evaluation section provides a comprehensive review of the model performance and the effectiveness of the analysis.
-Data was testes againd serveral models including :
+In the evaluation phase, we conducted an exhaustive examination of model performance and the overall effectiveness of our analysis.
+Rigorous testing was executed against various models, including Logistic Regression, Random Forest, Decision Tree, K-Nearest Neighbour, and Ensemble Method.

-Logist Regressin, Random Forest, Decision Tree, K-Nearest Neighbour and Ensembel Method.
-Random Forest emerged as the best Model for the detaset with: accuracy- 97%, precision=97% and  recall =97%.
-Additianally, we used ynthetic Minority Oversampling Technique (SNOTE) to Oversample the  minority data "True", the customers who churned.
+Upon careful evaluation, Random Forest emerged as the most robust model for our dataset, boasting impressive metrics: accuracy of 97%, precision of 97%, and recall of 97%.
+This selection signifies the model's exceptional ability to accurately predict and classify outcomes.

+Additionally, we employed the Synthetic Minority Oversampling Technique (SMOTE) to address imbalances in the dataset.
+Specifically, we oversampled the minority class "True," representing customers who churned.
+This strategic enhancement ensures a more robust and balanced training dataset, contributing to the model's enhanced performance and reliability.
+The results is as shown below:

 ![image](https://github.com/ThomasOkiwi/Phase-Three-Final-Project/assets/133016687/70544c54-14f9-497a-a1f6-78e700680442)